dylanaraps/eiwd/src/iwd.rst

 **iwd** stores information on known networks, and reads information on pre-provisioned networks, from small text configuration files.
-Those files live in *$LIBDIR/iwd*, which by default is */var/lib/iwd*.
-You can create, modify or remove those files.  **iwd** monitors the directory for changes and will update its state accordingly.  **iwd** will also modify these files in the course of network connections or as a result of D-Bus API invocations.
+Those files live in the state directory specified by the environment variable *$STATE_DIRECTORY*, which is normally provided by **systemd**.
+In the absence of such an environment variable it defaults to *$LIBDIR/iwd*, which normally is set to */var/lib/iwd*.
+You can create, modify or remove those files.
+**iwd** monitors the directory for changes and will update its state accordingly.  **iwd** will also modify these files in the course of network connections or as a result of D-Bus API invocations.

 FILE FORMAT
 -----------